khanlab/Khanlab_Tutorials/README.md

 ---- ---- ----

 ## To be finalized:
-* Creating custom pipelines with Nipype - Nov 8 --
+* Creating custom pipelines with Nipype - Nov 8 -- <- Olivia has material/can lead the Miykeal tutorials

 		Why nipype instead of bash?
 		Nipype with fsl & freesurfer
 		Pipeline for parameter tweaking (parallelizing a parameter search)